Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: Evaluation

 \section{Evaluation}

-We now proceed to evaluate the efficiency of our approach.
-In this section, we are solely concerned with proof engineering and programmer productivity metrics.
-The run-time performance of the code, by virtue of being in C and re-using the \haclstar algorithms, exceeds or approaches the state of the art; we therefore leave a crypto-oriented performance discussion to the original \haclstar paper~\cite{haclxn}.
+We now evaluate the efficiency of our approach.
+Recall that our original goal was to support authoring large-scale, low-level verified software; in this section, we therefore focus on proof engineering and programmer productivity metrics.
+Our case studies involve pre-existing algorithms from the \haclstar project; the run-time performance of the code is thus that of the underlying cryptographic algorithms, for which we did not observe noticeable changes in performance after we updated the code.
+We therefore leave a crypto-oriented performance discussion to the original \haclstar paper~\cite{haclxn}.
+In total, the modifications we performed had an impact on 30k lines of the C code generated by compiling the \haclstar library.